Types of Silicosis

 If you work with dangerous materials such as silica, your employers should provide you with the safety gear that you need to avoid illness or injury.
 Unfortunately, if you worked with this material before its dangers were known, you could be at risk for related conditions.
 If you have developed silicosis as a result of workplace silica exposure, you may be entitled to workers’ compensation to help you cover your related expenses.

-For more information, contact a Raleigh workers’ compensation attorney from the Law Office of Sam Scudder today at 919-851-3311 to discuss your case.
+For more information, contact a Morehead City workers’ compensation attorney from the Law Office of Sam Scudder today at 919-851-3311 to discuss your case.